Translation of Op-ed in Politken 20 February 2019

 The Norsemen were skilled in exploiting the local nature but only insofar as nature was more or less stable and predictable.
 They were incapable of changing and adapting to a persistent deterioration of the climate over several generations.

 Although Erdkehlgraven is located in the Inner Harbor of Copenhagen, it is, in a legal sense, not a harbor where one lies moored, but a coastline where one lies anchored.
 Lying anchored means that one lies only temporarily in one place.
-Therefore, the boats in the Harbor of Peace are sailing vessels, but the boat people are afraid of leaving Erdkehlgraven as they fear the local bridge association of Frederiksholm, which controls the access to Erdkehlgraven and have several angry neighbors among its members, won’t let them in again.
+Therefore, the boats in the harbor are sailing vessels, but the boat people are afraid of leaving Erdkehlgraven as they fear the local bridge association of Frederiksholm, which controls the access to Erdkehlgraven and have several angry neighbors among its members, won’t let them in again.

 Photos © Henrik Valeur